Albrecht-S/fltk/README.CMake.txt

     Please see README.abi-version.txt for more information about which ABI version to select.

-FLTK_APPLE_X11 - default OFF
-    Build FLTK to use X11 on macOS which requires XQuartz or a similar X11 installation.
-The build is tested only with XQuartz.
-Use this only if you know what you do, and if you have installed X11.

 FLTK_ARCHFLAGS - default EMPTY
     Extra architecture flags.

+FLTK_BACKEND_WAYLAND - default ON (only Unix/Linux)
+    Enable the Wayland backend for all window operations, Cairo for all graphics and Pango for text drawing (Linux+FreeBSD only).
+Resulting FLTK apps use Wayland when a Wayland compositor is available at runtime, and use X11 for their window operations otherwise (unless FLTK_BACKEND_X11 is OFF), but keep using Cairo and Pango - see README.Wayland.txt.
+    If FLTK_BACKEND_X11 has been turned OFF and there is no Wayland compositor at runtime, then FLTK programs fail to start.

+FLTK_BACKEND_X11 - default ON on Unix/Linux, OFF elsewhere (Windows, macOS).
+    Enable or disable the X11 backend on platforms that support it.
+    - Unix/Linux: this can be used to disable the X11 backend when building with Wayland support, otherwise this option must be ON.
+    - macOS: enable the X11 backend instead of standard system graphics.
+      This requires XQuartz or a similar X11 installation.
+This option is tested only with XQuartz.
+Use this only if you know what you do and if you have installed X11.
+    - Windows/Cygwin: enable X11 backend for Cygwin platforms.
+This option is currently (as of FLTK 1.4.0) not supported on Windows.

 FLTK_BUILD_EXAMPLES - default OFF
     Builds the example programs in the 'examples' directory.